hellflame/argparse/README.md

 1. `DisableHelp` only prevent  `-h/--help` flag to register to parser, but the `help` is still available using `PrintHelp` and `FormatHelp`.
 2. If keep `DisableDefaultShowHelp` to be false, when there is no argument, the `help` message will still show up as Default Action.
 3. After the manually call of `parser.PrintHelp()` , `return` will put an end to the `main` function.
-4. Notice the order of usage array, it's mostly the order of creating arguments, I tried to keep them this way
+4. Notice the order of usage array, it's mostly the order of creating arguments, I tried to keep them this way. [example](example/change-help)

 ### Features